jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 | 3| 3| 1402 | 1275 |
 | 2| 4| 1765 | 2098 |

-The looking at `atop` we can see the benchmark is IO bound.
+When looking at `atop` we can see the benchmark is IO bound.
 One would assume the benchmark would be IO bound if the queries have been properly optimized.

 ![atop](./introducing-hasql-queue/atop.png)

 These benchmarks are for enqueueing and dequeueing a single payload.
 Using the batch API is more efficent but not always possible.
-I'm too lazy to make the benchmarks at the moment.
+I'm too lazy to make the batch benchmarks at the moment.

 # Low Throughput At Least Once API